 The paramount and primary step in laying the canvas is choosing the font.
 Each font has a unique personality and displays a unique set of characters and speaks in a different way.
 The role of a graphic designer or a brand architect in creating the apt logo is identifying the correct font and connecting them with the brand message.

-Usually, the brand emphasis on more than one message and the challenge begins right at that point.
+Usually, the brand emphasis on more than one message, and the challenge begins right at that point.
 Luckily, the experts have spent years and years on research on font behavior and consumer response and created the stepping stones of typography.
 It is a continually evolving field where new advancements and experiments are made based on consumer behavior.

 Think like a consumer

 Also, it would be ideal to refer to the existing logos and connect the pattern.
-Approach the problem from the consumer angle to create the best logo for Home improvement business.
+Approach the problem from the consumer angle to create the best logo for the Home improvement business.
 Speaking in their language enhances the responsiveness of the brand as well as increases brand recognition probability and loyalty

 The message is the key

 This is a significant step for the consumer, and there are various bridges to cross.
 The first impression is communicating to the consumer that the brand is earnest enough to deliver the job.
-Some of the key messages to be considering while designing a logo for the home improvement business are
+Some of the key messages to be considered while designing a logo for the home improvement business are

 The Trust Factor

-Every brand is created with the aim to enhance and ensure smooth functioning of the consumer.
+Every brand is created with the aim to enhance and ensure the smooth functioning of the consumer.
 The success of every brand depends on the assurance and reassurance provided to their consumers by their quality service time and again.
 However, consumers always prefer the known devil to the unknown angel.

 The corporate outlook

 Why do consumers prefer a corporate company?
 Corporatism has changed the outlook for the business.
 There is no scope for half-truths and hidden techniques in today’s world.
-They have a standard working protocol and are expected to work with high level of transparency.
+They have a standard working protocol and are expected to work with a high level of transparency.

 The process in place ensures quality outcomes at all levels at any given point and time.
 Thanks to the internet, customers are smarter by the day and prefer to be kept in the loop for every part of the process.
-The logo font is probably the first place which distinguishes a corporate firm from the others.
+The logo font is probably the first place that distinguishes a corporate firm from the others.
 The logo should have an air of professionalism which can be achieved by modern sans serif font.

 A touch of Sophistication

-Everyone secretly adores the modern touch even though they might deny it and monospaced font structure could be an ideal way to do it.
+Everyone secretly adores the modern touch even though they might deny it and a monospaced font structure could be an ideal way to do it.

-Colour me high
+Color me high

-Colour of the logo is as significant as the font, and they should complement each other.
+The Color of the logo is as significant as the font, and they should complement each other.
 The logo design fails when they try to overpower each other, or even one is stronger than the other.
 The color and font should convey the same message, and it is essential to check the same right from the inception.

 Interior Design Service and Home Improvement Business service could change the outlook of the home or office, but a logo decides and delivers its brand message to the potential consumers.
 Though many elements comprise the logo, the font delivers the message on behalf of the logo and creates visibility for the brand.
 Logos have an extremely high shelf life, and extreme caution and creativity should be exercised when deciding on the various elements.
 Let the waltz of sans serif and serif began.